The purpose of Wheaton’s fire safety program is to create a safe campus, free of fire and the risk of fire.

 Fire Safety Regulations and Prevention

 • The burning of incense, candles, sterno, kerosene or oil lamps, and use of non-safety matches is prohibited, even during a loss of electrical power.
-Even if unlit, these items are prohibited because they pose a potential serious fire hazard.
-Flashlights should be kept available for emergencies to augment emergency hall lighting.
-Light duty extension cords are prohibited (only UL approved heavy gauge extension cords with 3 prong connections are permitted).
+Even if unlit, these items are prohibited in the residence halls and theme houses because they pose a potential serious fire hazard.

 • State regulations require any residence hall curtains or draperies to be of fiberglass or other non-combustible material and that upholstered furniture be flame-retardant.
 Mattress pads with exposed foam, commonly in an “egg shape” are prohibited.